adieuadieu/retinal/README.md

 </details>

 <details id="x3CH5Q">
-  <summary>I got this error when deploying: `An error occurred while provisioning your stack: imageSourceBucket`</summary>
+  <summary>I got this error when deploying: `An error occurred while provisioning your stack: imageDestinationBucket`</summary>
-  This means that the S3 bucket you configured for the `sourceBucket` (where original images are uploaded) already exists in S3.
-To use an existing `imageSourceBucket` simply remove the `imageSourceBucket` section from the `resources` list in `serverless.yml`.
+  This means that the S3 bucket you configured for the `destinationBucket` (where processed images are uploaded) already exists in S3.
+To use an existing `imageDestinationBucket` simply remove the `imageDestinationBucket` section from the `resources` list in `serverless.yml`.
 See also [this question](#EMTBwg).
 </details>

 <details id="5It9SQ">